underscoreio/essential-slick/src/pages/1-basics.md

 ### Configuring the Database

 We've written all of the code so far without connecting to the database.
 Now it's time to open a connection and run some SQL.
-We start by defining a `Database` object, which acts as a factory for managing connections and transactions:
+We start by defining a `Database` object which acts as a factory for managing connections and transactions:

 ```tut:book
 val db = Database.forConfig("chapter01")